mark-hingston/opencode-workflows/README.md

 ### Parameter Type Inference

-When passing parameters via `/workflow run`, values are automatically converted to their appropriate types:
+When passing parameters via the workflow tool run mode (or `/workflow run` if you've set a slash alias), values are automatically converted to their appropriate types:

 | Input | Parsed As |
 |-------|-----------|